etiennecollin/ift4055/report/main.typ

 of the trajectory balance training objective.
 In other words, our reward function some kind of "log probability".

+Overall, the reward function allows the model quantify how well it is doing and to learn to sample the most informative points first, efficiently and accurately.

 #pagebreak()
 == Designing the State and Action Space